jackwherry/raycast/README.md

 You may be able to use the Xcode build system if you'd prefer.

 ### Linux
 Install SDL2 with your distribution's package manager (or from source) and run `make`.
-You may need to modify the include or link flags.
+You may need to modify the include or link flags in the Makefile.

 ### Windows
 The Makefile might work with MinGW similarly to how it does on Linux.
 You could also use the Visual Studio build system instead.